 There’s still a lot we don’t know about how voice search is going to affect SEO.
 One thing is for sure, though: voice search will continue to improve and adoption of this technology is on the rise.
 So, you better be prepared.

-If voice search optimization intimidates you, head on to Sprout Media Lab and let us help you tackle this challenge.
+If voice search optimization intimidates you, call Sprout Media Lab at (800) 617-6975 and let us help you tackle this challenge.